She was the one you could go to…

-She’s got lost somehow, in the busy busy world of today, and I miss her.
+She’s got lost somehow in the busy world of today.
+And I miss her.

 She’s a little bit of you and a little bit of me – she’s the way we all used to be.
-We used to be friends with our neighbours, get in each other’s faces, rub each other up the wrong way, but when it counted, we all of us, were there for each other.
+We used to be friends with our neighbours.
+Get in each other’s faces.
+Rub each other up the wrong way.
+But we were there for each other when it counted.